-- Add oats, protein powder, almond milk, cocoa powder, vanilla and maple syrup into a bowl or jar.
+- Add oats, protein powder, almond milk, cocoa powder, maple syrup, vanilla and sea salt into a bowl or jar.
 Stir well to combine, until all the protein powder has dissolved.
 Seal container with a lid and place in the fridge overnight.

 - Take the container out of the fridge the next morning and stir the mixture.
 You'll notice that the oats soak up a lot of the liquid so you may want to add a little more almond milk before serving.